 I led the project that in 2003 culminated in the conversion of the Society into a charity.
 For many years I have delivered talks for the Society throughout my home county of Buckinghamshire and have regularly contributed articles to The Patriot newsletter.

 I live in Chiswick close to the sites of the battles of Brentford and Turnham Green in which Hampden and his regiment played a prominent part.
 In 2006/7 I represented the Society on the task force that designed and erected information boards along a trail through these battlefields.
 I was a member of the team that devised and implemented the Society’s new website in 2016.

 I worked for many years on the finance side of the construction industry in the UK and overseas.
-Towards the end of my career I spent 15 years working for Historic Royal Palaces.
-I am a trustee of the Thomas Layton Trust and the Chiswick Parochial Charities.
+Towards the end of my business career I spent 15 years working for Historic Royal Palaces.
+I am a retired trustee of the Thomas Layton Trust and the Chiswick Parochial Charities.